mattica/GraphSelfOrganization/README.md

-GraphSynth: generative graph grammars
+GraphSelfOrganization Research
 ==============================

-This repository contains an translation of [GraphSynth](http://graphsynth.com) to Python, building on top of [networkx](http://networkx.lanl.gov/) instead of recreating custom graph classes that are used in the conventional C# version.
+This repository contains an a Python implementation of NSF-funded research to define optimal graphs for a complex engineering system.